Düsseldorf Wehrhahn station

 Düsseldorf Wehrhahn station is located about one kilometre north of Düsseldorf Hauptbahnhof in central Düsseldorf in the German state of North Rhine-Westphalia.
 It is on the Cologne–Duisburg line and is classified by Deutsche Bahn as a category 4 station.

 Düsseldorf Wehrhahn is also a stop for several bus routes.
 It is also stop of the new Wehrhahn-line which consists four Stadtbahn lines.

 Station layout

 The station is centrally located between the districts of Düsseldorf-Stadtmitte, Düsseldorf-Flingern and Düsseldorf-Düsseltal.
 The station is located below a road bridge, over which buses and Stadtbahn cross the station area and which is also the beginning of Grafenberger Allee.

 Lines

-The station is served by Rhine-Ruhr S-Bahn lines S1 (every 30 minutes during the day), S6 (every 20 minutes) and S11 (every 20 minutes).
+The station is served by Rhine-Ruhr S-Bahn lines S1 (every 30 minutes during the day) and S6 (every 20 minutes) and Cologne S-Bahn line S11 (every 20 minutes).
 Six tram lines and seven bus routes stop at Düsseldorf Wehrhahn stop above the station and at Birkenstraße and Elisabethkirche stops, which are located on the exit to Ackerstraße in Flingern-Nord district.